DawJu/openai-text-transformation/README.md

 4. Podmień treść pliku `text_file.txt`, by stworzyć inny artykuł.

 ### [ENG]
 The app uses OpenAI's API to transform a text file (containing an article's content) into an HTML file, and add images in appropriate places.
 The generated file should be ready to paste in between the `<body>` and `</body>` tags.
-The repo includes example article content, generated article, HTML template and a complete preview.
+The repo includes example article content, generated article (artykul.html), HTML template (szablon.html) and a complete preview (podglad.html).

 To run the app:
 1. Clone the repo (or download its contents).